mliew21396/remote-work-u3/week-8/8-cultural-blog.md

 6. What did you learn from this experience?

 ## Release 3: Publish
-Link to your blog on the index of your site and push your changes.
+Link to your post on the blog/index.html page and push your changes.

-Make sure the index of your site is maintained, nice, and professional.
-This is your face in the online community, so make it nice!

 ## Release 4: Promote

-Now it's time to show off your work and share your knowledge with your cohortmates using Twitter!
+Now it's time to show off your work and share your knowledge with your cohort mates using Twitter!

-Tweet your blog post using #DBCConflict
+Tweet your blog post using **#DBCConflict**.

 ## Release 5: Read

 Read at least one post another student wrote.
 Give the author A.S.K (Actionable, specific, and kind) feedback as an issue on their repo or a tweet!

+## Release 6: Update your site (Optional)
+Select one thing you want to change about your [USERNAME].github.io website and change it!